Fikret Abdić: Early career

-Agrokomerc transformed Velika Kladuša from a poverty-struck region to a regional powerhouse.
-Local residents of Velika Kladuša reportedly called him Babo (Daddy).

-He ran the company with strong political backing from influential politician Hamdija Pozderac and his brother, Hakija.
+Local residents of Velika Kladuša reportedly called him Babo (Father).
+He ran the company with strong political backing from influential politician Hamdija Pozderac and his brother, Hakija, utilizing combined socialist and capitalist methods.

 In late 1987, just before the death of Hamdija Pozderac, Raif Dizdarević was about to take over the annual Presidency of Yugoslavia, during which a scandal arose.
-Abdić found himself imprisoned for alleged financial improprieties, and Hamdija Pozderac resigned.
+Abdić found himself prosecuted for "counter-revolutionary acts endangering the social order of the SFRY " under Article 114 of the Criminal Code of the SFRY and eventually imprisoned for alleged financial improprieties and Hamdija Pozderac resigned.
 The scandal shook not only the Socialist Republic of Bosnia and Herzegovina, but the whole of Yugoslavia.
 Another of his controversial moves was erecting a monument to an Ottoman Bosnian başbölükbaşı, Mujo Hrnjica, on a hill above Velika Kladuša.

-After his release from prison, he made a last-minute decision to join the Party of Democratic Action and run for the Presidency of Bosnia and Herzegovina in the 1990 elections.
-Under the constitution, voters elected seven members to the presidency: two Bosniaks, two Serbs, two Croats, and one Yugoslav.

-He and his future rival Alija Izetbegović ran for the two Bosniak positions, and were both elected.
-Once the positions were filled, the members of the presidency elected a President of the Presidency who acted as its head.
-Abdić won more popular votes than Izetbegović, but did not assume office for reasons which remain unknown to the public.